FelipeRego/FelipeRego.github.io/_training/2020-09-01-Data-Visualisation-Storytelling-Training-Course-Program.md

 Throughout the sessions, participants engage in a variety of activities and are encouraged to think both individually and in group on all aspects of a project.
 Activities performed are driven by frameworks and learnings discussed during the sessions.
 Practical exercises are subsequently applied via various methods (discussion, role-play, visual sketches, narrative development, etc) utilising common stationery resources (texters, sharpies, colourful pens, blank papers, post-it notes, etc.).

 The delivery rhythm throughout the session is highly approachable, encouraging of participation and inviting to all backgrounds.
 It’s purposely built for an active and relevant learning experience.

- Participants apply their learnings utilising the resources and references provided with real-life case studies and benchmarks and are also encouraged to think / reference their own specific on-the-job work and projects (where appropriate and where privacy and confidentially have been assessed and considered).

 <h3>What Participants Say</h3>